BEMI 2026

 • Established in 1992 by renowned violin pedagogue Stanley Ritchie and his associates, Bloomington Early Music (BLEM) began as an inspiring community concert series under the name Early Music Associates.
 Two years later, a group of enterprising students from Indiana University’s Early Music Institute—now the Historical Performance Institute (HPI)—joined this community effort to establish the Bloomington Early Music Festival.
 Over the next three decades, our organization has brought to south central Indiana some of the world’s most significant performers of music of the medieval period through the early nineteenth century, many of whom themselves have deep artistic roots in this region.
 BLEM has partnered with national organizations such as Early Music America, sponsors local ensembles and educational outreach, and collaborates with the HPI, the IU Latin American Music Center, and leading music scholars at IU’s Jacobs School of Music.
 The support of emerging talent and of music that is global and multicultural stands alongside our commitment to societal engagement through music as the most cherished values of our organization.
 Our mission to enrich, educate, and inspire audiences and performers is most broadly expressed through the annual Bloomington Early Music Festival, a weeklong, free-admission series of concerts, workshops and talks given by internationally esteemed performers and scholars, alongside the many celebrated early musicians of our community.

-This program has been generously supported by the Bloomington Arts Commission of the City of Bloomington.
+This program has been generously supported by the Bloomington Arts Commission of the City of Bloomington from 2023-2026.

 Bloomington Early Music Immersion is a proud recipient of the 2023 Engagement Award from Early Music America.

-Bloomington Early Music is grateful to the Smithville Charitable Foundation for their generous support of the launch of the BEMI program.
+Bloomington Early Music is grateful to the Smithville Charitable Foundation for their generous support of the BEMI program in 2023 & 2024.